singularityhub/sregistry/docs/plugins/ldap.md

 LDAP directories are implemented by many different directory servers.
 The most commonly encountered are OpenLDAP on Linux, and Microsoft Active Directory on Windows platforms.

-To test sregistry LDAP authentication we can use a dockerized OpenLDAP server.
+To test sregistry LDAP authentication we can use a Dockerized OpenLDAP server.

 #### Create the server